xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 ## Resource Contention

 It is possible that multiple clients MAY request that an origin server cancel a partial content transfer for the same resource.
 If the server is unable to fulfill the request because the resource is inaccessible, it MUST respond with 409 (Conflict).
 Since the request MUST be idempotent, a client MAY retry a 409 error response.
-A server MAY also return the Retry-After header field as defined in Section 10.2.3 of {{!RFC9110}} to provide a hint to the client as to how long it should wait before retrying the request.
+A server MAY also return the Retry-After header field as defined in Section 10.2.3 of {{!RFC9110}} to provide a hint to the client as to how long it SHOULD wait before retrying the request.

 If the server is unable to fulfill the request because the allocated storage for the resource no longer exists, the server MUST respond with 204 (No Content) because the transfer has already been canceled.